Anterior Knee Pain in Children and Teens

 What is anterior knee pain?

-When your child's kneecap doesn't move properly or rubs against the lower part of the thigh bone, it can cause anterior knee pain, or pain at the front and center of the knee.
-Anterior knee pain is also referred to as runner's knee, jumper's knee, patellofemoral syndrome, chondromalacia patella and patellar tendonitis.
+Anterior knee pain is pain at the front and center of the knee, which occurs when the kneecap doesn't move properly or rubs against the lower part of the thigh bone.
+Anterior knee pain is a broad term that encompasses runner's knee, jumper's knee, patellofemoral pain syndrome (PFPS), chondromalacia patella and patellar tendonitis.

 Anterior knee pain can indicate many different problems, including:

-- Chondromalacia of the patella — softening or breakdown of the tissue (cartilage) under the kneecap (patella)
+- Chondromalacia of the patella — softening or breakdown of the tissue (cartilage) on the underside of the kneecap (patella)

-- Inflammation of the patellar tendon, where the kneecap attaches to the shin bone
+- Inflammation of the patellar tendon, which attaches the kneecap to the shin

 Causes of anterior knee pain in children and teens